Newman, Frazier push Pirates past Braves 6-4 in 10 innings

 Pirates: Manager Derek Shelton had no update on RHP Trevor Cahill, who left Wednesday’s start at St. Louis in the second inning with a left calf injury. … RHP Chad Kuhl (right shoulder discomfort) allowed one hit and one walk with five strikeouts as he threw 42 pitches in three innings Wednesday in his first rehab start with Triple-A Indianapolis. … RHP Jose Soriano (elbow), recovering from Tommy John surgery, allowed no runs and one hit in three innings of a rehab assignment with Low-A Bradenton.

-Braves: Manager Brian Snitker said there was no reason to worry that LHP Max Fried left his last start with cramping in his left hand.
+Braves: Snitker said there was no reason to worry that LHP Max Fried left his last start with cramping in his left hand.
 Fried departed after allowing one run and five hits with two walks and eight strikeouts in six innings Monday of a 3-1 loss to the New York Mets.
 “No, that was just an isolated thing,” Snitker said.
 “I don’t know, maybe he was dehydrated that particular day, but he’s been throwing and hitting.
 He’s fine.”

 UP NEXT